VR and AR Design Idea #1 — Software as Characters

 “Results of causal model tests suggest that interactive agents facilitate social presence leading to increased message processing, which in turn affects both attitude and behavioral intentions (…).”

 Now this paper blew me away.
-What can we imagine from this if we open our mind’s eye?

 “Who Framed Roger Rabbit?”